 Moreover, the Apollo LM used a mix of Aerozine 50 (50% hydrazine, 50% unsymmetrical dimethyl hydrazine) and dinitrogen tetroxide, which are hypergolic, i.e., they react spontaneously as soon as they come into mutual contact.
 This allowed a simple and highly reliable engine design.
-The product of the reaction of these substances is colorless and transparent: that's why there's no visible plume under the LM as it takes off from the Moon.
+The product of the reaction of these substances is colorless and transparent: that's another reason why there's no visible plume under the LM as it takes off from the Moon.

-The same type of propellant used in the LM was also used in the massive Titan launchers used in the Gemini manned spaceflight program (and also used as nuclear warhead delivery missiles), and their liftoffs produced a surprisingly small and colorless plume, with no flames (Figure 6-25).
-The Space Shuttle's maneuvering thrusters also used hypergolic propellants and likewise produced no significant plume.
+The same type of propellant used in the LM was also used in the massive Titan launchers used in the Gemini manned spaceflight program (and also used as nuclear warhead delivery missiles), and their liftoffs produced a surprisingly small and colorless plume, with no flames, even in air (Figure 6.12-6).

-Figure 6-25.
+Figure 6.12-6.
 Liftoff of a Titan rocket carrying the Gemini 12 spacecraft on November 11, 1966.
 Note the almost colorless engine exhaust and the lack of flames.